 Just keep in mind that booking the appointment is just one aspect.
 Once you get a meeting scheduled, you need to ensure everyone shows up.
 Don’t forget about having a process for holding everyone accountable, including yourself.

 Improve the company’s star rating

-Improving the overall rating on Google or Facebook helps a business bring in more leads and then convert them because people see the business as credible and trustworthy.
+Improving the overall rating on Google, Facebook, G2, or wherever helps your business bring in more leads and then convert them because people see the business as credible and trustworthy.

 You don’t necessarily even have to improve the customer experience to bump up ratings (though every business should always be doing that anyway).
 It’s as simple as asking people to leave a review.